|Subject Leader Geography||Ms N Croucher|

 Students at GCSE complete two fieldwork days required for the AQA course, these are subject to change each academic year.
 The current year 11 students completed one day in Herne Bay investigating coastal management and the second day in Bluewater and Greenhithe comparing the impacts of urban development.

-Students at A level complete four fieldwork days which enable students to collect data for the NEA independent assessments.
+Students studying the IB will complete three fieldwork days which enable students to collect data for their IA's.